fregu856/sim_robot/README.md

 $ git clone https://github.com/StanfordASL/asl_turtlebot.git
 Add "export GAZEBO_MODEL_PATH=~/sim_robot/catkin_ws/src/asl_turtlebot/models" to the bottom of ~/.bashrc ($ sudo nano ~/bashrc) for this line to be run everytime you open the terminal (otherwise you have to do it manually).

+Test the simulation:
+$ roslaunch asl_turtlebot turtlebot_sim.launch
+If this doesn't work, open another terminal and do this FIRST:
+$ rosrun gazebo_ros gzclient